 Except for this being a golden standard, recruiters often say that since they use ATS software to rank candidates, pictures do more harm than good while scanning.
 Thus, the common advice is to steer clear from using a picture if your goal is not global employment or personal brand development.

 Should you pursue one of these goals, adding a picture is a must.
 Global recruiters and HR managers are drawn to pictures.
 A good profile picture helps a candidate establish an intangible connection as well as build their own brand.
+If you are looking for professionals to help you with your photos, check Photo Studio Calagary, they offer a variety of services, like the best passport photos calgary has to offer.

 Thus, the question is what picture to choose.
 Alex Jones, a resume writing service team member, suggests paying attention to the following aspects.